kjergens/SecretDecoder/README.md

 Strings, Regular Expressions

 ##Summary
 Don’t let your messages be understood by hackers!
-The messages in the project have been secretly encoded in the following ways, in this order:
+There is a file in this project secret_messages.txt.
+It contains messages that have been encoded in the following ways, in this order:

 1. All two adjacent vowels were surrounded by v's. e.g. "either" became "veivther"